campworkcoeman/campworkcoeman.org/scouts-bsa/special-programs/nylt.md

 - Have unit leader recommendation
 - Have basic camping and outdoor cooking experience
 - Commit to attending the entire course (no leaving early or during the week)
+- Attend the required precamp meeting at camp on Thursday, June 8, 2023 at 7 PM.

 \* Introduction to Leadership Skills for Troops (ILST), Crews (ILSC), and Ships (ILSS) should be offered through a Scout's home unit.
 Ask your Unit Leader how you can participate in this course.